 2. Touch on

-At the beginning of your journey, you must use you myki to touch on at the readers (or the green and blue boxes) located at the entrance or exit of train stations, and at the doors of trams and buses.
+At the beginning of your journey, you must use your myki to touch on at the readers located at the entrance or exit of train stations, and at the doors of trams and buses.

 Note that you don't need to touch on if you're using a tram in the Free Tram Zone in the Melbourne CBD, or if you're on the City Circle tram.